NSW BIRTH TRAUMA Inquiry

 More than 4,200 women shared their experience of birth trauma that could have been prevented to the NSW Parliament.
 They spoke of not being listened to, ignored, coerced and disempowered leading to feeling disconnected to their baby, poor mental health, not being able to breastfeed and relationship challenges.
 This lack of respectful maternity care is at crisis point, a “Me Too” moment for mothers.

-From Wollongong to Wagga, we know women and families are experiencing trauma at the hands of our maternity care system.
+From Wollongong to Wagga, we know women and families are experiencing trauma at the hands of the maternity services system.

 What did the NSW Health Minister announce he would do?